lazywinadmin/ScriptingGames2014Winter/Event 0 - Practice/Event0-Strategy.md

   * Are the most straightforward and easy to read and understand

+### Analyze

+We decided to split the work in three parts
+-Scanning IP
+-Gathering Information
+-Reporting Information

 ### Workflow

-note: these following parts are not the actual function names, just for representation purposes.
+Note: these following parts are not the actual function names, just for representation purposes.

-##### SCAN-SUBNET
+#### SCAN-SUBNET
-Assignees: Deepak and Allister
+**Assignees**: Deepak and Allister

 **Using Get-Inventory, It should returns**:
 * Objects and send it to the next cmdlets